-Spark is the native token of Flare, an XRP Federate sidechain that integrate an Ethereum Virtual Machine and so make it possible to build smart contracts and tokens on that.
+Spark is the native token of Flare, an XRP federated sidechain that integrates an Ethereum Virtual Machine and makes it possible to build smart contracts and tokens.

-This native token will be distribute through an airdrop and with no ICO, starting with the XRP holders.
+This native token will be distributed through an airdrop with no ICO, starting with the XRP holders.

-A total of 45 Billion tokens will be distributed to non Ripple Labs holders, but we currently don't know if this will be the final cap.
+A total of 45 Billion tokens will be distributed to Non-Ripple Labs holders, however we currently do not know if this will be the final cap.